pulumi/pulumi-rancher2/sdk/python/README.md

 ## Configuration

-The following configuration points are available for the `xyz` provider:
+The following configuration points are available for the `rancher2` provider:

 - `rancher2:apiUrl` (Required) - The URL to the rancher API.
 It must be provided, but it can also be sourced from the `RANCHER_URL` environment variable.
 - `rancher2:accessKey` (Optional) - API Key used to authenticate with the rancher server.
 It can also be sourced from the `RANCHER_ACCESS_KEY` environment variable.
 - `rancher2:secretKey` (Optional) - API secret used to authenticate with the rancher server.
 It can also be sourced from the `RANCHER_SECRET_KEY` environment variable.
 - `rancher2:tokenKey` (Optional) - API token used to authenticate with the rancher server.
 It can also be sourced from the `RANCHER_TOKEN_KEY` environment variable.
 - `rancher2:caCerts` (Optional) - CA certificates used to sign rancher server tls certificates.
 Mandatory if self signed tls and insecure option false.
 It can also be sourced from the `RANCHER_CA_CERTS` environment variable.